dotnet/iot/src/devices/Mcp23xxx/README.md

 ## Binding Notes

-The `Mcp23xxx` is an abstract class that has an implementation for both I2C (`Mcp230xx`) and SPI (`Mcp23Sxx`) interfaces.
-You can create either one by passing in the respective I2C driver.
+This binding includes an `Mcp23xxx` abstract class and implementations for both I2C (`Mcp230xx`) and SPI (`Mcp23Sxx`) interfaces.
+You can create either one by passing in the respective communication driver.

 #### Mcp230xx I2C
 ```csharp